TIBCOSoftware/js-visualize/slatedocs/source/index.html.md

 Installing Jaspersoft
 ----------------------

-*Note: All fiddles in this guide are live and available to view before install*
+*Note: All fiddles in this guide are live (referring [https://mobiledemo.jaspersoft.com/jasperserver-pro/][MobileDemo JRS Instance] JasperReports Server instance) and available to view before install*

 * Download the commercial edition of [JasperReport Server]
 * Use our [quick start guide] for installation and configuration